 Mr Google told me it was a very well known problem, but no blue tape, no glue stick, and not even hair spray at home...And my very first print could not wait, I had to find something within the next ten minutes to enter the new era !
 I'm sure you understand what I mean...

-Here I give you the tricks I've found to get constant good results, and beg your pardon in advance for my english being ...so french :-)
+In this instructable, I give you the tricks I've found to get constant good results, and beg your pardon in advance for my english being ...so french :-)

-Step 1: Different Kinds of Shellac !
+Step 1: Different Qualities of Shellac !

 Depending of what kind of tree the insects lived on, the season, the cleaning, etc, the quality is different.